alsoicode/django-simple-math-captcha/README.rst

 Rationale
 =============
-Other math captcha fields can present questions that require decimal answers, answers that could be negative values and require settings.py configuration.
+Other math captcha fields can present questions that require decimal answers, answers that could be negative values and that require settings.py configuration.
 This project aims to provide a single field with minimal or no configuration necessary and reduce or prevent spam form submissions.